Origins of the Manx Language

 Manx Today

-There is now a dedicated Manx Language Network, known as Jeebin, which was established by the Department of Education, Sport and Culture, as well as the Isle of Man Government’s Manx culture and Language charity, Culture Vannin.
+There is now a dedicated Manx Language Network, known as Jeebin, which was established by the Department of Education, Sport and Culture, as well as the charity Culture Vannin.
 The network is a coordinating body that works towards sharing and developing use of the Manx language, with resources such as an adult learner course and translation service.
 Additionally, Possan Ronsee Gaelgagh, the Manx Language Research Group, was formed in 2022, to shed light on the unique linguistic and cultural nuances of Manx and to promote and protect the language.

 Year of the Manx Language

-Most excitingly, 2026 will bring about the Year of the Manx Language!
+Most excitingly, 2026 is the Year of the Manx Language!
 This coincides with the 35th anniversary of Manx being introduced into the Island’s schools, 30 years of the Cooish Manx Language Festival, and 25 years of the Bunscoill Ghaelgagh.

 Comments